-Five great guitars to help you get your metal on
+Five great guitar series to help you get your metal on

 The wonderful world of metal is perhaps more complex than its detractors would have you believe.
 Indeed, metal players would tell you that what sounds like a big load of trashy old noise is, in fact, the brilliant music of a genius (extra kudos if you recognise the quote!) and that the genre is far more nuanced than many people give it credit for.
 Consider the tonal differences between, say, doom and thrash.
 One requires the ultimate in low-end power, while the other is based around a surgically treble orientated sound.
 To find one guitar which excels at all forms of metal is a tall order.

-The original Ibanez RG550 is one of the most widely-used guitars in metal.
-It wasn’t prohibitively expensive to buy, and it offered many players making the step up a solidly built, excellent sounding metal axe.
-As the archetypal superstrat, the RG550 offered players the familiarity of that famous Strat shape, with features radically changed to accommodate much, much faster playing techniques.
-A large number of these changes were purely ergonomic; the Wizard neck, a feature of Ibanez guitars over the years, was much thinner than you’d find on, for example, a Les Paul.
-Sadly the original RG550 is no longer in production, however its spirit lives on in newer models in the Ibanez range.
+The Ibanez RG550 is one of the most widely-used guitars in metal.
+It isn’t prohibitively expensive to buy, and it offers many players making the step up to a solidly built, excellent sounding metal axe.
+As the archetypal superstrat, the RG550 offers players the familiarity of that famous Strat shape, with features radically changed to accommodate much, much faster playing techniques.
+A large number of these changes are purely ergonomic; the Wizard neck, a feature of Ibanez guitars over the years, is much thinner than you’d find on, for example, a Les Paul.

-We’ve chosen the Ibanez RG2550Z, which retains a number of the characteristics and visual stylings of the original RG550.
+The RG Iron Label series retains a number of the characteristics and visual stylings of the original RG550 but adds some extra appointments for a better metal experience.
 The Wizard neck is still present which, combined with a super flat fingerboard, is perfect for players looking to navigate their way around a fretboard at ever-increasing speeds.
 The basswood body is extremely lightweight so it doesn’t feel like you’re wrestling a big block of wood.
 The pickups are high output humbuckers, with a single coil in the middle position for those rare moments when you’re not melting faces.

-Metal has changed a lot over the past 15 years.
+Metal has changed a lot over the past 15 years and one brand that has reaped the benefits is Jackson.
 Certain musical characteristics have really come to the fore over that time period, including ultra-heavy, often downtuned guitars, screamed vocals and lots (and lots) of double bass drums.
 Guitar-wise, many bands seem to favour tones which are ultra saturated yet tight, with little to no dynamic range, which requires guitars capable of delivering crushing gains with ease.
-For this we’ve chosen the ESP E-II Eclipse, which has gained huge popularity due to its association with heavy music over the past decade or so.
-Bands such as Deftones, Dillinger Escape Plan and Lamb of God all favour ESP guitars on account of their incredible tone, quality and durability.
-The Japanese brand, which also produces the LTD range of more wallet-friendly guitars, have an amazing reputation within the genre, and rightly so.
-The model in question features two EMG active humbuckers for truly next-level lead tones, while the chunky set-thru body and neck are crafted from pure mahogany.
+For this we’ve chosen the Jackson Dinky series, which has gained huge popularity due to its association with heavy music over the past decade or so.

 As you can see from the above list, there are huge variances within the so-called ‘metal’ range.
 There isn’t generally one guitar that will cover every genre, so we hope the list has pointed you in the direction of something which will fit the bill for you.
 Rock on!